Azure-Samples/azure-sql-modernize-app-with-ai/README.md

 ### Modernize the search procedure even more using GPT-4o

 The script `./sql/004-search-gpt.sql` updates the previous stored procedure to use GPT-4o to better understand the provided search query so that the retrieved products are more relevant to the user's intent.
 Also, explanation of why retrieved products are relevant is provided.

+**Leveraging SQL Server 2025 Native AI:**
+By using `CREATE EXTERNAL MODEL` to register the GPT-4o model and combining it with `AI_GENERATE_EMBEDDINGS`, all AI operations are called directly from T-SQL, providing:
+- 💡 **Simplified Developer Experience**: No need to manually craft JSON payloads or decode responses - just call T-SQL functions and work with native data types
+- 🔒 **Enhanced Security**: Credentials and API keys are managed centrally within the database
+- 🎯 **Frictionless Integration**: Call AI models with simple T-SQL functions just like any other database function

 ```sql
 exec dbo.search_products 'help me find games for teenage boy passionate about xbox video games', 'Video Games'